Happy Kanako's Killer Life: Manga

 Written and illustrated by Toshiya Wakabayashi, Happy Kanako's Killer Life originally began publication as a webcomic on the author's Pixiv account on October 29, 2018.
 It later began serialization on Kodansha's Twi4 Twitter account and Saizensen website on April 26, 2019.
-Its chapters have been compiled into eight tankōbon volumes as of October 2025.
+Its chapters have been compiled into nine tankōbon volumes as of May 2026.
 The series is licensed in English by Seven Seas Entertainment.